 There is also the satisfaction of providing safety and shelter to someone in need.
 As a past Landlord reflects, “Lutherwood has provided me with not only long-term tenants but the opportunity to make a difference in my community.”

-Housing is a human right and housing providers and landlords can help advance human rights in housing.
+Housing is a human right and housing providers and landlords can help.
 Consider renting your vacant units to those who need them most.

 For more information call 519-749-8305 ext.
 7284 (PATH) or email firstname.lastname@example.org for more details.

 - Best Practices Toolkit for Housing Providers

 - Ontario Standard Residential Tenancy Agreement - Printable/Digital Form